History

 Before There Was ASAP…

 Trying to imagine what the shelter environment was like in 1989 is nearly impossible for anyone who wasn’t directly involved then—due to the number of cages available, the population was limited to approximately 50 cats, including kittens.
 In 1988 alone, the County euthanized approximately 4,400 cats—including non-socialized kittens, sick and injured cats, and (worst of all) many healthy, well-socialized cats who had the potential to become wonderful companions.
-It was considered inhumane at that time to house a cat longer than two weeks in a cage, so after a mere 14 day stay at the shelter, a cat was killed.
-The adoption rate for cats was only 10%, meaning that 90% of cats entering the shelter were killed.
+It was considered inhumane at that time to house a cat longer than two weeks in a cage, so after a mere 14 day stay at the shelter, a cat was euthanized.
+The adoption rate for cats was only 10%, meaning that 90% of cats entering the shelter were euthanized.

 In October of 1989, a group of animal lovers attended a County Board of Supervisors meeting to protest the planned closure of the Santa Barbara County Animal Shelter on Saturdays.
 Since the shelter was already closed on Sundays, the group felt strongly that Monday through Friday access to the shelter to redeem and adopt animals was not sufficient.
 The Supervisors agreed, on the condition that those in protest would assist the shelter staff in keeping it open on Saturdays; and from that mandate, the Animal Shelter Assistance Program (ASAP) was born.